ibm-cloud-docs/db2-saas/investigating_latency_events.md

 # Investigating latency events

-For users facing latency issues when migrating from on-premise applications to on-cloud services please contact the IBM Db2 SaaS team and then complete the following steps to improve latency.
+For users facing latency issues when migrating from on-premise applications to on-cloud services please contact the Db2 on Cloud team and then complete the following steps to improve latency.
 To begin the latency improvement process, please open a support case.

 For information about opening an IBM support case, or about support levels and case severities, see: [Working with support cases](/docs/get-support?topic=get-support-open-case#open-case){:external}

-The latency improvement process cannot be completed without contacting the IBM Db2 SaaS team at this time.
+The latency improvement process cannot be completed without contacting the Db2 on Cloud team at this time.
 {: important}

 ### Steps